SineadMorris/ushr/cran-comments.md

   antiretroviral (12:124)
   biphasic (12:36)

-Response: in this case the words antiretroviral and biphasic are the correct technical terms.
+Response to this NOTE: in this case the words antiretroviral and biphasic are the correct technical terms.

 ## Downstream dependencies